lochbrunner/chop-specs/README.md

 * Also suitable for creating proprietary and/or certified libraries (using secret store)
 * Consistent and easy build and dependency management.
 * Generating docs out of the code (empowered by meta-programming)
-* Research topic: Dynamic memory allocation on the stack (bind to the scope)
+* Experimental: Dynamic memory allocation on the stack (bind to the scope)

 Tools